Two-Hop Connectivity to the Roadside in a VANET Under the Random Connection Model: Results

 \section{Results}

 This section presents the main technical results of our work.
-We start by introducing the preliminaries and then address the problem of determining the statistics of the number of vehicles on the road within two-hop range of a roadside unit in the system described in Section~\ref{sec:model}.
+We start by introducing the preliminaries and then address the problem of determining the statistics of the number of vehicles on the road with a two-hop path connection to the RSU.